titolins/homelab/README.md

 - Running ansible will create a template based on the chosen cloud-init image and create the VM's provisioned in the pve host

+- Please note that I'm not a devops/sysadmin and my focus is actually learning kubernetes, not ansible
+    - Ansible is here just to help me automate the configuration
+    - So yeah, the ansible code is a bit of a mess
+    - I'll try to improve it at some point

 ### Configuration
 - Some part of the configuration is encrypted using sops
 - The entire structure can be found at `ansible/roles/vms/defaults/main.yaml`